-- All stages of reconstruction of the breast on which the mastectomy was performed; - Surgery and reconstruction of the other breast to produce a symmetrical appearance; - Prostheses; and - Treatment of physical complications of the mastectomy, including lymphedema.
+- All stages of reconstruction of the breast on which the mastectomy was performed; - Surgery and reconstruction of the other breast to produce a symmetrical appearance; - · Prostheses; and - Treatment of physical complications of the mastectomy, including lymphedema.

+These benefits will be provided subject to the same Deductibles and Coinsurance applicable to other medical and surgical benefits provided under this Plan.
+(See the "Benefit At A Glance" for details.)
 If you would like more information on WHCRA benefits, call the number on the back of your Identification Card.